Guide to Hosting Thanksgiving Guests in Charlotte

-Skip watching the Macy’s Thanksgiving Day Parade at home in favor of a much more up-close-and-personal experience with the largest Thanksgiving parade in the Southeast, aka the Novant Health Thanksgiving Day Parade.
-For more than 70 years, this lively celebration of the season has delighted Queen City revelers with floats, dancers, marching bands, and more.
-The parade starts at 9 a.m. on Thanksgiving day and draws more than 110,000 attendees.
+Skip watching the Macy’s Thanksgiving Day Parade at home in favor of a much more up-close-and-personal experience with the largest Thanksgiving parade in the Southeast, the Novant Health Thanksgiving Day Parade.
+For 75 years, this lively celebration of the season has delighted Queen City revelers with floats, dancers, marching bands and more.
+In 2021, the parade will light up the night starting at 6 p.m. on Thanksgiving Day Eve.
 It’s the perfect family-friendly way to celebrate before you pass the potatoes and pumpkin pie.